-Guaranteed to increase engagement immediately if used with love and passion 🙂
+Guaranteed to increase Facebook engagement immediately if used with love and passion.🙂

 Quick Note: It took me several days of planning and effort to complete this article.
-I’ve handpicked all the best engagement strategies myself keeping in mind the changing Facebook algorithm, so you can be assured of the results.
+I’ve handpicked all the best strategies that boost Facebook group engagement, keeping in mind the changing algorithm.
+So, you can be assured of the results.
 Enjoy!

-I have spent the last 5 years of my life building a community of moms which is now 1.5 million strong with engagement rate as high as 1300%.
+I have spent the last 5 years of my life building a community of moms which is now 1.5 million strong with Facebook group engagement rate as high as 1300%.

 And now, I’m on a mission to help community leaders scale and sustain their communities.:)

-I started a Facebook group with the name Growth and Monetisation for Facebook Group Admins (engagement 1700%) where community admins like you actively discuss these strategies and so much more about Facebook groups.
+I started a Facebook group with the name Growth and Monetisation for Facebook Group Admins (engagement 500%) where community admins like you actively discuss Facebook engagement ideas, and so much more.

-Hence, from all of this experience, I have collated the 14 best strategies that will help you generate massive value-based engagement in your group in a short span of time.
+Hence, from all of this experience, I have collated the 25 best Facebook group engagement ideas that will help you generate massive value-based engagement in a short span of time.

-If you care to read this content till the end, you would learn:
+If you care to read this content till the end, you will learn:

-- About the tactics that generate upto 500% engagement and are really easy to execute
+- About the tactics that generate upto 500% Facebook group engagement and are really easy to execute

 - About some unique and never heard before tactics (the ones we implemented while growing Baby Destination)